Georgia Foreign Qualification

 3. Register Online as a Foreign Business

-Log into eCorp to register as a foreign business to submit your Application for Certificate of Authority (Form CD 241).
+Log in to eCorp to register as a foreign business to submit your Application for Certificate of Authority (Form CD 241).

-Georgia Foreign Qualification for C Corporation
+Georgia Foreign Qualification for Corporation

 If you are "transacting business" in Georgia, you must register with the Secretary of State by filing an Application for Certificate of Authority (Dorm CD 236).
 In lieu of defining what is considered as "transacting business," Georgia provides a list of activities not constituting "transacting business."
 Upon filing, you will be assigned a Control Number as identification.